On the Intersection and Composition properties of conditional independence

 In algebraic statistics, a similar result is known as the Cartwright--Engström conjecture which was recorded in \cite{AlgStat} and resolved by Fink in~\cite{Fink}.
-It asserts that the binomial ideal corresponding to the premises of Intersection has one associated prime for each possible shape of~$G(\SL X, \SL Y)$.
-Intersection holds for all distributions in the unique component for which the graph is complete and all other components contain distributions violating Intersection.
-This explains the computational results observed in \Cref{ex:Inter:Binary}.
+Fink's theorem explains the combinatorial structure of the irreducible decomposition of the binomial ideal corresponding to the premises of Intersection.
+The irreducible components appearing in this decomposition are associated to the \emph{admissible} bipartite graphs on $Q_{\SL X} \sqcup Q_{\SL Y}$, i.e., bipartite graphs whose connected components are isomorphic to complete bipartite graphs.
+Under this correspondence, a generic distribution of $(\SL A, \SL X, \SL Y)$ in the component associated to an admissible bipartite graph $G$ will have $G(\SL X, \SL Y) = G$.
+The only admissible graph which is connected is the complete bipartite graph on $Q_{\SL X} \sqcup Q_{\SL Y}$.
+A generic distribution in its component satisfies the assumption of \Cref{cor:Inter:GK} and thus the Intersection property.
+Generic distributions in all other components violate Intersection, generalizing the computational results observed in \Cref{ex:Inter:Binary}.

 \begin{example}[Incompleteness of the Gács--Körner criterion] The following table defines a joint distribution of four binary random variables in which $\SL G$ is the Gács--Körner common information of $\SL X$ and $\SL Y$.
 Since $\SL G$ is non-constant, the criterion of \Cref{cor:Inter:GK} does not apply.
 Nevertheless, the distribution satisfies $\CI{\SL A:\SL X, \SL Y}$ and therefore Intersection.